securityfirst/secfirst.org/umbrella-manual/content/_index.md

 ![Enter feed location](/img/enter-location.png)

 Finally, select your prefered feed sources and tap **OK**.
 The sources you select will determine the nature of the content in your feed.

+These are the sources that we currently include for real-time updated security feeds.
+For privacy reasons, users never connect directly to these services.
+We are always looking for more useful sources that will help users keep updated on the move.

+- [ReliefWeb / UN](http://reliefweb.int): excellent physical security updates that amalgamate information from the UN and various NGOs - though not available in every country
+- [Foreign and Commonwealth Office](https://www.gov.uk/government/organisations/foreign-commonwealth-office): foreign travel advice, consular help and services abroad and document legislation
+- [Centers for Disease Control](https://www.cdc.gov): updates on disease and health warnings
+- [Global Disaster Alert and Coordination System](http://www.gdacs.org): updates on natural disaster issues such as floods, earthquakes and tsunamis
+- [US State Department Country Warnings](https://www.state.gov/travel/): updates mainly focused on the security situation for travellers and internationals - available for every country

 ![Select feed sources](/img/select-feed-sources.png)